This article will walk you through how to view your schedule page and how to add new schedule blocks or one-time slots.

-There is also the button that allows you to create a One-Time Schedule Slot.
+There is also a button that allows you to create a One-Time Schedule Slot.
 That is covered later in the article, which can be viewed here.

 This is what individual schedule slots look like.
-The top example is a slot that has yet to be reserved by a customer and the bottom example is a reserved slot.
+The top example is a slot that has yet to be reserved by a customer.
+The following example is a reserved slot.

 If there is not a host associated with the slot, it will show "!!" which you can click to associate a host with that party.